YuukanOO/uniformcss.com/get-started/customization/native-configuration.md

 ## Local Variables <div class="inline-block ml-2 px-2 py-1 bg-black radius-xs font-2xs font-600 align-middle text-white uppercase tracking-1">Local</div>

 Unlike Global variables, each CSS property has Locally scoped variables that control how that particular property is handled.
-For more information on configuring CSS properties, check out <a class="hover:underline" href="/get-started/customizing-properties">customizing-properties</a>.
+For more information on configuring CSS properties, check out <a class="hover.underline" href="/get-started/customizing-properties">customizing-properties</a>.

 ```scss
 @use "uniform" as * with (